Your Child's Checkup: 6 Months

 2. Ask questions, address concerns, and offer advice about how your baby is:

 Peeing and pooping.
-You may notice a change in your baby's poopy diapers once you introduce solids.
+You may notice a change in your baby's poop after you introduce solids.
 The color and consistency may vary depending on what your baby eats.
-Let your doctor know if stools become hard, dry, or difficult to pass or if your baby has diarrhea.
+Let your doctor know if the poop gets hard, dry, or difficult to pass, or if your baby has diarrhea.

-3. Perform a physical exam with your baby undressed while you are present.
+3. Do an exam with your baby undressed while you're present.
 This includes an eye exam, listening to your baby's heart and feeling pulses, checking hips, and paying attention to your baby's movements.